- Provides international access to US Netflix

 Below the listed location, a small ‘Change location’ link brings up a list of endpoints, which can be sorted alphabetically or by continent.
 It doesn’t have quite as many endpoint locations as Avast SecureLine, despite using the same VPN server infrastructure, with just 20 countries to choose from, to Avast’s 34.

-The client provides a typical range of extra settings, including the option to automatically enable a VPN connect when you connect to an unsecured Wi-Fi network, start AVG Secure VPN on boot, automatically connect when the app starts and show notification area pop-ups when the VPN is enabled or disabled, whether automatically, accidentally or deliberately.
+The client provides a few extra settings, including the option to automatically have the VPN connect when you join an unsecured Wi-Fi network, start AVG Secure VPN on boot, automatically connect when the app starts and show notification area pop-ups when the VPN is enabled or disabled.

 It uses OpenVPN, but clients are only available for Windows, macOS, Android and iOS, with no alternative configuration instructions for other operating systems or hardware such as routers.